About Vacation in Kuala Lumpur

 The many themed attractions in KL make for delightful family outings.
 Visit Aquaria KLCC, the largest aquarium in the world or make a trip to Petrosains for an exciting insight into the petroleum industry.
 To enjoy thrilling rides, visit Cosmo’s World Theme Park, touted to be the region’s biggest indoor theme park.
 It is situated in Berjaya Times Square.

 KL is a veritable shopping paradise in the region with a wide range of shopping establishments catering to every taste and budget.
 A large number of upscale malls are situated in Jalan Bukit Bintang, Jalan Ampang and Bangsar.
 For bargain-hunters, Petaling Street is a not-to-be-missed shopping spot with a wide array of products and souvenirs.
-If you have an eye for novelty items, visit Pasar Seni or Central Market, a bazaar-styled arts and crafts center.
-Popular souvenirs include batik, pewter ware and woodcarvings.

 For more information on shopping, please follow this link here, Shopping in Kuala Lumpur.